capactio/website/docs/architecture/engine-graphql-api.md

 1. User creates Action with `createAction` mutation, providing Implementation or Interface path (e.g. `cap.interface.cms.wordpress.install`), input parameters and TypeInstances (required and optional for the root Action).
 1. Engine saves Action details and sets the Action status to `INITIAL`.
 1. Engine detects newly created Action and changes the Action status to `BEING_RENDERED`.
 1. Once Engine resolves all nested Implementations, it changes the Action status to `READY_TO_RUN`.
-From now on, user is able run the rendered Action.
+From now on, user is able to run the rendered Action.

 ### Rendering Action in advanced mode